Yufok1/Convergence_Engine/CRA_CAPABILITIES.md

 ---

+## 🎯 Graph View Assistance (Manual Execution)

+The CRA no longer sends `[[VIEW_UPDATE]]` commands.
+All camera movement is under your control through the navigation pad (zoom box, pan arrows, drag-to-zoom, rotation buttons).
+When the CRA needs to highlight something visually, it will:

+- Describe exactly where to move (e.g., “zoom to 150% and center on `evt_firefly_842`”).
+- Provide context about why a particular region or component needs attention.
+- Suggest values for zoom/pan/rotation that you can dial in yourself.

+This keeps the screen stable and prevents unexpected jumps while you are mid-inspection, while still giving you precise guidance from the assistant.

+---

 ## 💻 PC System Resource Monitoring

 The CRA monitors your PC resources and correlates them with Butterfly System activity: